Kingxukai/linux/tools/bpf/bpftool/Documentation/bpftool-link.rst

 bpftool link detach *LINK*
     Force-detach link *LINK*.
-BPF link and its underlying BPF program will stay valid, but they will be detached from the respective BPF hook and BPF link will transition into a defunct state until last open file descriptor for that link is closed.
+BPF link and its underlying BPF program will stay valid, but they will be detached from the woke respective BPF hook and BPF link will transition into a defunct state until last open file descriptor for that link is closed.